alessandrobelli/ghostelli/README.md

     - `homepage_layout` - you can choose between the layout with 2 YouTube videos or a full-page.
 You can also show just 1 video, remember to change the default value!
     - `youtube_video_1_id` `youtube_video_2_id` - id of the video(s).
 You can find the id after the `watch?=` in the url, and eventually before a &.
     - `homepage_text_with_html` - Enter the text shown in the homepage.
 You can also enter html!
 Try the link anchor: `<a href="#" title="link">MyLink</a>`.
 Unfortunately Ghost doesn't provide a textarea, so it's a little uncomfortable to write here.
     - `homepage_gray_text` - text shown in gray, the one on top in the youtube layout, or on the left in the full-width.
+In full-width, you can omit this to place the `homepage_green_text` on the left.
     - `homepage_green_text` - text shown in light green, the one on the bottom in the youtube layout, or on the right in the full-width.
     - `sub_homepage_text` - subscribe text shown in the homepage above the form.
     - `theme_creator_attribution` - decide if you want to link my website or not, your choice!
     - `default_image_posts` - insert your default image for the posts used in tags or favorite.
+    - `featured_posts_style` - Full Width is ideal for 1/2 featured articles, cards is the best when you have (max) 3.

 If you don't set `default_image_posts`, Ghost will use the image `ghostelli_default_cover.png`, stored in `assets\images\`.